Environmental Impact Assessment Ordinance

 5.4.3.
 From an ecological point of view, mitigation measures for ecological impact shall preferably be carried out on-site, and well in advance of the works rather than off-site, and after the completion of works.

-5.4.4 Where off-site mitigation measures are involved, they shall be considered along with other alternatives e.g. change of site, layout, etc., including modifying or abandoning the project.
+5.4.4 Where off-site mitigation measures are involved, they shall be considered along with other alternatives e.g. change of site, layout, etc., including modifying the project.

 5.4.5 The need for and the type and scope of the off-site ecological mitigation measures to be adopted for a particular project shall be determined according to the following guidelines:

-1. all possible design measures and all practicable on-site ecological mitigation measures shall be fully investigated in the EIA study and exhausted to minimise the loss or the damage caused by the project to the ecological habitats or species;
+- all relevant design measures and all practicable on-site ecological mitigation measures shall be investigated in the EIA study and exhausted to minimize the loss or the damage caused by the project to the ecological habitats or species;

 5.5 Ecological Monitoring and Audit Programme